part-cw/lambdanative/apps/DemoAndroidLNjScheme/README.md

 2. Changed package name to LNjScheme and added Makefile.
 3. Refine errors raised from application of Java methods.
 4. Pull some code from the community version to support constructors with arguments.
+5. Copy glue code from experimental branch and rename identifiers.